-When preparing to cut, position the machine as close to the work as possible.
-Make sure to have all materials needed to complete the job and have taken all safety precautions.
-It is important to follow these operating steps each time the machine is used.
+When preparing to operate, make sure you have all materials needed to complete the job and have taken all safety precautions.
+Install the machine as instructed in this manual and remember to attach the work clamp to the work piece.